Subscribe now to get my inspiring essays & posters conveniently delivered to your inbox!

 You mentioned that a book’s message should be simple enough that it could be explained at a cocktail party – because a lot of a book’s success is word of mouth – and people need to feel confident that they can accurately and entertainingly explain a book to other people (without getting tripped up) for them to want to talk about a book to others.

-A: The War of Art, Steve Pressfield: He explains, in a passionate and simple way, why we’re afraid and what to do about it.
+The War of Art, Steve Pressfield.
+He explains, in a passionate and simple way, why we’re afraid and what to do about it.
 (Hint: We’re all afraid, at least when we’re doing important work.